skmorgane/biodiversity-course/syllabus.md

 Class activities can be made-up on the student's time within a week by doing the activity and submitting the code/data for instructor evaluation.
 Missed discussions can be made up by providing a written summary of the readings for the day(s) missed.
-Written summaries will involve 1-paragraph summary of the main questions and findings for each assigned paper and 1 paragraph 1 paragraph synthesizing what these papers mean in conjunction about our understanding of biodiversity.
+Written summaries will involve written answers to the questions posted for the readings that were missed.

 If a student anticpates missing more than 6 class days (i.e. 3 weeks of classes), you must talk to the instructors beforehand.